-MyMathLab® vs Distance Calculus ComparisonMany online (and classroom-based) Calculus-level courses are driven by the MyMathLab® system from Pearson Education.
+MyMathLab® versus Distance Calculus ComparisonMany online (and classroom-based) Calculus-level courses are driven by the MyMathLab® system from Pearson Education.

 Many thousands of students use the MyMathLab® system for the Calculus courses.
 MyMathLab® is a website-based system for doing homework problems associated to traditional Calculus textbooks published by Pearson.
 For many students, MyMathLab is ubitious with doing Calculus homework in their calculus courses.
 MyMathLab® offers instructional videos, and multiple choice problem sets where you do your Calculus problems by hand and then choose multiple choice answers from a selection of correct and incorrect answer choices.